Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Pseudo-real-time forecasting experiments

-It is important to note that during the forecasting exercise, for each of the model in question, both the number and type of variables used were reselected during every quarter when new data vintages has become available.
-Instead of tailoring the set of possible variables to match the predicted variable, we allow models themselves to select the significant parts -- it is likely that some indicators that drove the growth of certain markets in the past are not that significant at a later time, hence they can be replaced in a timely matter with new indicator (i.e. a new market emerges).
-For this reason two different approaches to the forecasting exercise were taken: first, we employ an expanding forecasting window exercise with the sample data starting from 1982Q1 to 2004Q4, and the window is expanded by adding one additional quarter during every iteration.
-The size of the window was chosen to be not too large, so that there would be an appropriate amount of available historical monthly indicators, but large enough for the models to be able to select a large amount of significant variables if needed.
-However, under such approach it is likely that some of the variables are selected in order to capture the historical dynamics of the modelled series rather than of the more present ones.
-Second, in order to avoid the possible downsides of an expanding window, a rolling window approach was also employed by using a 12-year sample window, starting from a window of 1993Q1 to 2004Q4, and rolling it by adding an additional quarter to both the start and the end of the window during every iteration.
-The size of the rolling window was chosen such that it would capture at least one full business cycle.
+For the expanding window experiments, we use the sample from 1992Q1 to 2004Q4, the window is expanded by adding one additional quarter during every iteration.
+The size of the window was chosen to be moderate so that there would be an appropriate amount of available historical monthly indicators, but sufficient for the methods to select a large number of significant variables if needed.
+Note, that under such an approach it is likely that some of the variables are capturing the historical dynamics of the modelled series early in the training sample rather than of the more recent events.
+Therefore, with a rolling window approach, we add some control over possible structural breaks (\cite{RollingWindow}).
+We chose a 13-year rolling window to capture at least one full business cycle (see, e.g., Economic Cycle Research Institute (ECRI), \cite{CycleDuration}): starting from 1992Q1 to 2004Q4, the window was rolled by adding a quarter to both the start and the end of the period during every iteration.

-To indicate how well did the models forecast, we present the ratio of the RMSE of the LASSO models to the ARMA models, in addition to RMSE and pairwise Diebold-Mariano (DM, \cite{Diebold}) tests on the forecast errors for the expanding window exercise, and pairwise \cite{Giacomini} (GW) tests for the rolling window exercise.
+To indicate how well did the models forecast, we present the ratio of the RMSE of the LASSO models to the list of benchmark models, in addition to RMSE and pairwise Diebold-Mariano (DM, \cite{Diebold}) tests on the forecast errors for the expanding window exercise, and pairwise \cite{Giacomini} (GW) tests for the rolling window exercise.